MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/implementation-considerations-offline.md

 | Enterprise | SQL Server Enterprise is rarely necessary, but there are scenarios where it could be valuable.
 For example, if hosting a CSU (self-hosted) in a datacenter VM for use across a large area of many devices, removing the limitations could be valuable to maximize performance capabilities. |

 ### Offline testing
 It is crucial to properly test Modern POS and offline functionality when performing updates.
-Here is a non-exhaustive list of functions to test while offline to verify proper functionality:
+To verify proper functionality, here is a non-exhaustive list of functions to test while offline:

  - Test cashier and manager logon.
  - Test shift opening and closing.